NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Sex FactorFactor WeightScoreRating

-Some of the factors that help sex performance the most include high bounce, balanced levels of sinkage, and good cooling.
+Some of the factors that help sex performance the most include the extremely high bounce, balanced levels of sinkage, and outstanding cooling.

 Birch mattress on back